kinyodan/danbooks/README.md

 This is are instructions on setting up your project locally.
 To get a local copy up and running follow these simple steps.

+Kindly read the "Task Documentation.pdf" file present at the  root folder, to get a good view of everything.

 ### Prerequisites

 * Ruby .
 Version used "ruby 3.0.4p208 (2022-04-12 revision 3fa771dded) [x86_64-linux]"